Linear equivalence of nonlinear recurrent neural networks: Introduction

-\textbf{Generalized Lotka--Volterra.} The Lotka--Volterra dynamics for multi-species ecological populations take the form $\partial_t \phi_i(t) = \phi_i(t)\,(1 - \phi_i(t) - h_i(t))$, with $\phi_i(t) \geq 0$ the abundance of species $i$.
-With i.i.d.\ interspecies interactions as specified below, this becomes the generalized Lotka--Volterra model~\cite{roy2019numerical}.
+where $f(x)$ is an odd-symmetric sigmoidal nonlinearity.
+We assume $f'(0) = 1$.
+For $g > 1$ (the coupling strength, defined below) and no external drive, this model exhibits a phase of deterministic chaos.

-Beyond these examples, equations of the form of Eq.~\eqref{eq:dynamics} appear across many fields, including spin-glass relaxation and aging dynamics~\cite{sompolinsky1981dynamic, cugliandolo1993analytical} (structurally similar but with symmetric couplings, which replaces chaos with descent on an energy landscape), gradient-flow and stochastic-gradient-descent training on high-dimensional random data~\cite{mignacco2020dynamical}, and agent-based models of collective decision making or financial markets~\cite{garnier2024unlearnable}.
+A variety of other models in neuroscience and ecology fit into this framework (Appendix~\ref{app:other_models}).
+Structurally similar equations also describe spin-glass dynamics (which are distinguished by having \emph{symmetric} couplings), including effects such as aging~\cite{sompolinsky1981dynamic, cugliandolo1993analytical}; gradient-flow and stochastic-gradient-descent training on high-dimensional random data~\cite{mignacco2020dynamical}; and agent-based models of collective decision making or financial markets~\cite{garnier2024unlearnable}.

-In all of these settings, the couplings $J_{ij}$ play the role of quenched disorder.
-Throughout this paper, we consider the simplest instantiation, i.i.d.\ couplings with first and second moments
+In all of these settings, the couplings $\bm{J}$ play the role of quenched disorder.
+Throughout this paper, we consider the simplest instantiation of such disorder, namely i.i.d.\ couplings, with first and second moments

-where $g$ controls the coupling strength.
-We do not enforce a particular form (e.g., Gaussian) for the single-element distribution.